lmerz1/trl/README.md

 - `-m`, `--more_output`: (optional) Enable a fancier, longer output formatting including the input and language detection info.
                        Default output is the pure response text and nothing else.
 - `-f`, `--file`: (optional) Path to the "config" file containing the API key in the format described above.
+- `-k`, `--key`: (optional) Directly supply the API key to the program.
+Not particularly recommended.
+Remember to keep track of and/or clean your shell history if necessary!

+The different authentication options to pass an API key take precedence in the reverse order they are listed here, i.e. `--key` will be selected before `--file` will come before a `DEEPL_API_KEY` environment/shell variable.

 ## Valid uses – examples